 VI.
-Disciplinary Action Following an MDR Determination that there is No Manifestation
+Disciplinary Action for Behavior that is Determined Not to be a Following an MDR Determination that there is No Manifestation

-If the behavior is not a manifestation of the student's disability, the disciplinary procedures will be applied in the same manner as applied to students without disabilities.
-The student must continue to receive the educational services necessary to enable the student to continue to participate in the general curriculum, although in another setting, and to progress toward meeting the goals set out in the student's IEP.
+If the behavior is not a manifestation of the student's disability, the disciplinary procedures will be applied in the same manner as applied to nondisabled students without disabilities.
+Following a removal which constitutes a change in placement, tThe student must continue to receive the educational services necessary to enable the student to continue to participate in the general curriculum, although in another setting, and to progress toward meeting the goals set out in the student's IEP.
 In addition, the special education and disciplinary records of the student must be made available to the person who makes the final decision regarding the imposition of discipline.

-A parent may request an expedited due process hearing if the parent disagrees with the determination that the behavior was not a manifestation of the student's' disability or if the parent disagrees with any decision regarding the placement of the student while disciplined.
+A parent may request an expedited due process hearing if the parent disagrees with the determination that the behavior was not a manifestation of the students' disability or if the parent disagrees with any decision regarding the placement of the student while disciplined.
 During any appeal, the student will remain in the interim alternative education setting unless reversed by decision of the hearing officer; provided, however, the student may still serve the balance of any applicable forty-five school day removal.
 The placement may also be changed through the IEP process with the consent of the parent.

 VII.
-Disciplinary Action Following MDR Determination that there is a Manifestation
+Disciplinary Action and/or Alternative Placement for Behavior That Is Determined To Be a Manifestation Following MDR Determination that there is a Manifestation

-A student with a disability whose behavior is determined to be a manifestation of the student's his or her disability may not be disciplined except to the extent a removal is otherwise permitted by law.
+A student with a disability whose behavior is determined to be a manifestation of his or her disability may not be disciplined except to the extent a removal is otherwise permitted by law.
 The student may also be removed to a more restrictive placement by following change in placement procedures through the IEP process.
 The IEP team must conduct or review an FBA and/or BIP as provided in Section III.

 VIII.
-Interim Alternative Educational Settings for Weapons, Drugs and Infliction of Serious Bodily Injury
+Interim Alternative Educational Settings for Weapons, and Drugs and Infliction of Serious Bodily Injury

-Students with disabilities 1) who carry or possess a weapon to or at school, on school premises, or to or at a school function under the jurisdiction of a state or local educational agency; 2) who knowingly possess or use illegal drugs or sell or solicit the sale of a controlled substance, while at school, on school premises, or at a school function under the jurisdiction of a state or local educational agency; or 3) who inflict serious bodily injury upon another person while at school, on school premises, or at a school function under the jurisdiction of a state or local educational agency may be disciplined pursuant to Policies JFCD Weapons in School, JFCF Drugs in School, or JGDB Discipline of Students with Disabilities for Infliction of Serious Bodily Injury and may be placed in an interim alternative educational setting for up to forty-five days.
-These options are available even if a manifestation exists.
+Students with disabilities 1) who carry or possess a weapon to or at school, on school premises, or to or at a school function under the jurisdiction of a state or local educational agency; 2) who knowingly possess or use illegal drugs or sell or solicit the sale of a controlled substance, while at school, on school premises, or at a school function under the jurisdiction of a state or local educational agency; or 3) who inflict serious bodily injury upon another person while at school, on school premises, or at a school function under the jurisdiction of a state or local educational agency may be disciplined pursuant to Policies JFCD_Weapons in School, JFCF Drugs in School, or JGDB_Discipline of Students with Disabilities for Infliction of Serious Bodily Injury and may be placed in an interim alternative educational setting for up to forty-five days.
+These This-options are is available without regard to whethereven if a manifestation exists.
 If no manifestation if found, the student may be disciplined to the extent a student without disabilities would be disciplined.